Apply for the AAUW Student Advisory Council

 - Promoting and publicizing NCCWSL on your campus and beyond

-- Escorting and introducing Women of Distinction honorees and other speakers
+- Escorting and introducing Women of Distinction honorees and other renowned speakers

 - Organizing and hosting conference networking activities

-- Providing on-site conference support to participants as peer leaders
+- Providing on-site conference support as peer leaders

 - Demonstrate strong communication, interpersonal, planning, and writing skills

-- Be eager to network and exchange ideas on the monthly conference calls, via e-mail, on Facebook, and in person at the SAC leadership retreat and NCCWSL
+- Be eager to network and exchange ideas on the one-hour monthly conference calls, via e-mail and social media, and in person at NCCWSL

 - September 20, 2015: Application materials due by 11:59 p.m.
 PT.